Dominara1/wava/README.md

  * Unsupported output methods (basically those that don't have **good** support)

 In the ``[output]`` section of the config there's an parameter named ``method``.
-This "method" determines what drawing system you will like XAVA to use for it's visualizations.
+This "method" determines what drawing system you will like WAVA to use for it's visualizations.
 That can be either ``cairo`` or ``opengl``.

  * ``opengl`` uses your GPU for accelerated graphics (but can be demanding on